What Is Celery Salt?

 What to Make With Celery Salt

 Ready to use celery salt in your kitchen?
 Here are three delicious recipes to try that use the seasoning to amp up the flavor factor.

 Chicken noodle soup has been classic comfort food for generations.
 Add an extra layer of flavor to this cozy staple by sprinkling some celery salt into the broth as it boils.

 Try This Recipe: Chicken Soup With Drop-In Noodles

 2. Hearty Meatballs

-Tossing some celery salt into your meatball mixture compliments the other flavors—like garlic powder and tomato sauce—beautifully.
-This easy and affordable recipe is an ideal choice for weeknight dinners.
+Tossing some celery salt into your meatball mixture complements the dish's other flavors — like garlic and tomato — beautifully.
+This easy recipe uses just one pound of ground beef and is an ideal choice for weeknight dinners.